bhk/scam/reference.md

 The `SCAM_TRACE` variable can be assigned to instrument functions at run-time, rather than compile-time.
 For complete details, see `trace.scm`.
-The following command line counts function invocations within the SCAM compiler itself as it compiles a module, and then lists all called functions ranked by frequency:
+The following command counts function invocations within the SCAM compiler itself as it compiles a module, and then lists all called functions ranked by frequency:

     $ SCAM_TRACE=':c' bin/scam num.scm